-In June 2022, we entered into a Royalty Purchase Agreement with Royalty Pharma, pursuant to which, we sold our right to receive all of the royalties payable to the Company with respect to net sales by Roche, in all countries besides China, Hong Kong, Macau, Taiwan (collectively, "Greater China") and the U.S., of GAVRETO under the collaboration agreement, dated July 13, 2020, by and between the Company and Roche, as amended, which we refer to as the Roche pralsetinib collaboration agreement.
+In June 2022, we entered into a Royalty Purchase Agreement with Royalty Pharma, pursuant to which, we sold our right to receive all of the royalties payable to the Company with respect to net sales by Roche, in all countries besides China, Hong Kong, Macau, Taiwan (collectively, Greater China) and the U.S., of GAVRETO under the collaboration agreement, dated July 13, 2020, by and between the Company and Roche, as amended, which we refer to as the Roche pralsetinib collaboration agreement.
 As consideration for the arrangement, we received \$175.0 million upfront in cash and may receive up to \$165.0 million in contingent milestone payments.
 However, in February 2023, Roche provided written notice of its election to terminate the Roche pralsetinib collaboration agreement for convenience.
 Following the termination of the Roche pralsetinib collaboration agreement, if the specified net sales milestone thresholds under the Royalty Purchase Agreement with Royalty Pharma are not otherwise met, we may no longer be eligible to receive any of the contingent milestone payments under the Royalty Purchase Agreement.

-In June 2022, we entered into a Future Revenue Purchase Agreement with Sixth Street Partners, the other purchasers from time to time party thereto, and Sixth Street Partners as representative for the purchasers, pursuant to which, we sold our right to receive future royalty payments at a rate of 9.75% on up to \$900 million each year of (i) aggregate worldwide annual net product sales of AYVAKIT/ AYVAKYT (avapritinib) and (ii) if it is approved, aggregate worldwide annual net product sales of elenestinib, but excluding sales in Greater China, subject to a cumulative cap of 1.45 times the upfront invested capital or a total of \$362.5 million.
+In June 2022, we entered into a Future Revenue Purchase Agreement with Sixth Street Partners, the other purchasers from time to time party thereto, and Sixth Street Partners as representative for the purchasers, pursuant to which, we sold our right to receive future royalty payments at a rate of 9.75% on up to \$900 million each year of (i) aggregate worldwide annual net product sales of AYVAKIT/AYVAKYT (avapritinib) and (ii) if it is approved, aggregate worldwide annual net product sales of elenestinib, but excluding sales in Greater China, subject to a cumulative cap of 1.45 times the upfront invested capital or a total of \$362.5 million.
 In the event that certain revenue targets are not achieved by specified dates, the royalty rate and cumulative cap shall be increased to 15% and 1.85 times the invested capital (or \$462.5 million), respectively.
 As consideration for the arrangement, we received \$250.0 million in cash in July 2022 upon the transactions closing.

-Our level of indebtedness and the terms of the Sixth Street Financing Agreement could adversely affect our operations and limit our ability to plan for or respond to changes in our business.
+Our level of indebtedness and the terms of the Financing Agreement with Sixth Street Partners could adversely affect our operations and limit our ability to plan for or respond to changes in our business.
 If we are unable to comply with restrictions in the Financing Agreement, the repayment of our existing indebtedness could be accelerated.

-Under the Financing Agreement by and among the Company, the other lenders from time to time party thereto and Tao Talents, LLC, as the administrative agent for the lenders, we have incurred a substantial amount of debt, which could adversely affect our business.
+Under the Financing Agreement with Sixth Street Partners we have incurred a substantial amount of debt, which could adversely affect our business.
 In July 2022, we drew down the senior secured term loan of \$150.0 million.
 The facility also includes a senior secured delayed draw term loan of up to \$250.0 million to be funded in two tranches: (i) a tranche A delayed draw loan in an aggregate principal amount of \$100.0 million and (ii) a tranche B delayed draw term loan in an aggregate principal amount of up to \$150.0 million.
 We may also at any time request an incremental term loan in an amount not to exceed \$260.0 million on terms to be agreed and subject to the consent of the lenders providing such incremental term loan.
+In August 2023, we received the first tranche of the senior secured delayed draw term loan facility in the amount of \$100.0 million in gross proceeds.